Scarlet Alliance: Funding

 Since its inception, Scarlet Alliance has primarily relied on volunteers to manage the organisation.
 Despite receiving various governmental funding grants over the last decade and a half, the majority of Scarlet Alliance's work has remained unfunded.
 The organisation has stated its commitment to aims and objectives, to its membership and the broader sex worker community as always coming first.
 However, if funding can be sourced towards supporting key areas of this work without compromising political objectives, then it has been sought in order to boost the organisation's capacity as well as to support greater equity and access to events such as the annual national forum.
 In 2004 Scarlet Alliance was granted government funding to undertake project work in Australia and within the Asia-Pacific region.
 This funding came to an end in 2012 when the Australian government allocated a greater amount of "foreign aid" towards running offshore detention facilities (defunding other projects).

 Scarlet Alliance also employed two part-time bilingual migrant sex workers (Thai, Chinese and/or Korean) for nine years as part of a successful migration project with Empower Thailand.
-The project was informed by a steering committee of migrant sex workers across Australia and ensured migrant sex workers were represented in Australia's round table which met to response to trafficking.
+The project was informed by a steering committee of migrant sex workers across Australia and ensured migrant sex workers were represented in Australia's round table which met to respond to trafficking.